Islandora-Devops/isle-dc/README.md

 Due to the current **DRAFT** status, any software contained within this repo will **not work** and should not be used in any environment yet.
 Updates to follow when the project shifts to the build phase (Februrary 2020).

+## Developer Notes

+Currently there are blank `.keep` files in most of the `config/service` directories.
+They should be removed as services are defined and created.
+If a service doesn't require a config to bind mounted then please remove the appropriate service directory from the `config` directory as needed.

 ## Requirements

 * Desktop / laptop / VM